PaoloRollo/paolorollo/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/paolorollo/paolorollo/main/myself.jpg" />

-- 🚀 I'm currently working for @LaserRomae and @CIDARO;
+- 🚀 I'm currently freelancing, developing gigs with @Playerself;
-- 🤯 I'm studying Rust and Flutter;
+- 🤯 I'm studying Blockchain integrations in the browser and mobile;
 - 🎓 I have a Bsc in Computer Engineering;
 - 🧪 I have a strong passion for Chemistry;
 - 💬 Ask me about anything, I am happy to help;